SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 [相关页面](https://www.wisdomjobs.com/e-university/quality-management-tutorial-363/intangible-benefits-12231.html)

-## Which three main contributions to quality management and quality improvement describes DEMING?
+##  15. <a name='WhichthreemaincontributionstoqualitymanagementandqualityimprovementdescribesDEMING'></a>15.
+Which three main contributions to quality management and quality improvement describes DEMING?

 1. Create constancy(**kang si ten sei**) of purpose for improvement of product and service.
 2. Adopt the new philosophy(**fo la se fei**)